Best Multi-Process Welder Reviews – Updated Buyer’s Guide

 The Miller welder is capable of handling various processes such as MIG, MIG flu-core, stick as well as TIG welding.

-A multi-purpose unit, the Miller Multimatic not only has many functions and capabilities, but it’s beginner-friendly.
+A multi-process unit, the Miller Multimatic not only has many functions and capabilities, but it’s beginner-friendly.

 Weighing at 38 pounds, it’s the lightest welding machine on our list; it’s compact and highly portable, allowing you to take it from place to the other with ease.

 The Miller Millermatic is a multi process welder, and as you would expect, it supports various welding processes ranging from MIG to flux-core.

 Secondly, it can run on either 120V or 240V, giving you the ultimate flexibility of use.
 The good thing about the input is that you can easily switch from one power input to the other, without using any tools for configuration.

 The multi-voltage function will allow making the switch just by choosing an appropriate plug for the receptacle.